-Our pressure transmitters, also known as pressure transducers, use piezoresistive technology to accurately measure pressure.
+Our pressure transducers use piezoresistive technology to accurately measure pressure.
 This is based off of a small circuit called a Wheatstone bridge attached to the back of a diaphragm.
 As the diaphragm flexes from pressure, the resistance in the Wheatstone bridge (hereafter known as the “sensing element”) changes relative to pressure, providing a basis of measurement.

 Once the measurement is taken, the transmitter conditions the signal to the output you have chosen and sends it off to your control system.